gperdrizet/llm_detector/notes/03-cloud_run_deployment.md

 Last up, try to deploy the original image, which pulls the models from HuggingFace on start-up, adding `--no-cpu-throttling` to the run deploy command.

 Holy crap I think, we might be there.
 Still getting an error, but we added `--no-cpu-throttling` and `--min-instances 1` to the cloud run deploy command.
-Now the shards download sucessfully, but we get an error when loading them.
-Here is the relevent part of the stack trace:
+Now the shards download successfully, but we get an error when loading them.
+Here is the relevant part of the stack trace:

 ```text
 File "/agatha_api/api.py", line 37, in <module>